wbogocki/Simple-C-Syntax-for-Sublime-Text-3/README.md

 Merry Christmas!

-## This is a C syntax definition for Sublime Text 3 that:

-1. Is simple, short & readable
+1. Simple, short & readable
-2. Is limited to the part of C that is possible to sanely implement in Sublime
+2. Limited to the part of C that is possible to sanely implement in Sublime
-3. Is not the >1000 lines monstrosity that ships with Sublime and can't even colour C 💢💢💢
+3. Not the >1000 lines monstrosity that ships with Sublime and can't even colour C 💢💢💢